Chucky: Slash & Dash

 Chucky: Slash & Dash is a 2013 endless runner video game by American developer Slimstown Studios and published by Universal Studios.
-The game was originally slated to be released for both iOS and Android devices on November 1 2013, but was ultimately released only for iOS.
+The game was originally slated to be released for both iOS and Android devices on November 1 2013, and was discontinued on March 4, 2015. but was ultimately released only for iOS.

-Slash & Dash is the first video game to feature Chucky, the titular antagonist of the Child's Play franchise.
+Slash & Dash is the first video game to feature Chucky and Tiffany, the main antagonists of the Child's Play franchise.
 The game received relatively little media coverage, and reviews were mainly negative.

 Gameplay

 The player can control either Chucky or Tiffany, although the gameplay mechanics are identical no matter which character is used.

 Gameplay is similar to traditional endless runners a la Temple Run.
 To move the player left or right to collect batteries or avoid objects, the player moves their finger slightly in the desired direction on the touchscreen.
 To make a sharp turn to the left or right, the player swipes across the screen in the corresponding direction.
 To jump, the player swipes upwards; to slide, the player swipes downwards.

 For the most part, the camera is situated behind the character as they run through a factory producing "Good Guy" dolls and attempting to avoid various environmental hazards, such as conveyor belts, forklifts, acid pools, barrels and other obstacles.
 Occasionally the camera moves around to the front of the character as they attempt to avoid objects approaching them from behind.
 An important element of the game is the ability to execute security guards patrolling the factory.
 Players can use various weapons to do so; a knife (default weapon), a cleaver, a screwdriver, or a hammer.
 Instead of coins, the player collects batteries, which can then be used to purchase in-game items or power-ups.